 The affectionate, spirited, and gentle Kerry Blue Terrier temperament makes them a devoted and loyal family companion.
 They get along great with children – even tolerant of rough-housing and playtime.
 They can be dog-selective but if raised around other dogs they will be more tolerant.
 Watch them around smaller animals, though, as they have a strong prey drive.

 Originating from Ireland’s County Kerry, the Kerry Blue Terrier would herd sheep and cattle, and hunt and retrieve small game and birds from water and land.

-Today, the Kerry Blue Terrier enjoys their time as a loyal family companion.
+Today, the Kerry Blue Terrier enjoys his time as a loyal family companion.

 Kerry Blue Terrier Temperament and Personality

 The Kerry Blue Terrier temperament is the perfect mix for those who want an active family dog.
 However, while he’s great with kids, he’s not so great with other dogs.